Ophiase/Algorithmic-Project-IFEBY270/README.md

 # More Tests

-To add more tests using *unittest* to `src/algorithm/<problem>/<problem>.py`, modify `tests/<problem>.py`.
+To incorporate additional tests using unittest into `src/algorithm/<problem>/<problem>.py`, modify `tests/<problem>.py`.

-All methods with a name that begins with `test_` will be executed as tests.
+All methods with a name beginning with test_ will be executed as tests.

-Execute tests with :
+Execute tests with:
 ```bash
 python3 -m unittest tests.<test_name>
 ```

 ## Example

-To add another *Nash Equilibrium* example, edit `tests/nash_equilibrium.py`, and add the following method to TestNashEquilibrium's class :
+To include another Nash Equilibrium example, edit `tests/nash_equilibrium.py`, and add the following method to the TestNashEquilibrium class:

 ```python
 def test_example(self):